The 25,000-year-old Venus of Willendorf and More

 Interestingly, the figure of the Venus is made of a rock called "oolite" which is not found in or around Willendorf, a village in the Wachau valley in Lower Austria.

-Now, researchers from the University of Vienna have found that the material from which the Venus was carved appears to come from northern Italy, during Paleolithic times (Old Stone Age).
+Researchers from the University of Vienna have found that the material from which the Venus was carved appears to come from northern Italy, during Paleolithic times (Old Stone Age).

-Found on August 7, 1908, by a workman named Johann Veran, the Venus of Willendorf is a sculpture of a faceless woman with plaited hair.
+Found on August 7, 1908, by a workman named Johann Veran, the Venus of Willendorf, is a sculpture of a faceless woman with plaited hair.

 Traditionally, such carvings are referred to in archaeology as "Venus figurines", as parts of the female body related to fertility and childbearing are emphasised.
 And so, it is believed the figures may be early fertility deities or mother goddesses.